 - Opt for hardwood floors

-- Consider having one dog free room – the bedroom is usually a good choice
+- Consider having one dog-free room.
+The bedroom is usually a good choice

-- Wash your dog’s bedding regularly
+- Wash your dog’s bedding often

 Small dogs that don’t shed